Priyankasaggu11929/ansible-k8s-cluster-deploy/README.md

 ![delete-cluster-yml](https://user-images.githubusercontent.com/30499743/127725544-4061d864-e3e0-4eab-b107-b4ccf1f5cc1e.jpg)

-- Delete both the EC2 instances (master & worker nodes)
+- Delete the EC2 instances (master & worker nodes of the kubernets cluster)
 - Delete the security group that was attached to the above instances
 - Delete the Key pair
 - Clean the `inventory/ec2` hosts file